Jeyanandhini1/Smart-Lender/README.md

 ## Domain - BANKING AND FINANCING

-==>In this Loan Approval Prediction Project I Used Various Machine Learning Algorithms like
+-->In this Loan Approval Prediction Project I Used Various Machine Learning Algorithms like

 1. Decision Tree,
 2. KNN (K-Nearest Neighbor),